philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 the new position calculation for the three types of new vertices.
-I use different notation for edge-vertices and face-vertices in this figure to better orient the vertex that is having it's new position calculated.
+I use different notation for edge-vertices and face-vertices in this figure to better orient the vertex that is having its new position calculated.

 The repeated application of this basic Catmull-Clark subdivision scheme, and most other schemes, sharply increases the number